3 Questions To Determine If Your Infection Prevention Plan Includes Your Linen

 Here are three questions you should ask yourself when determining whether your linen is considered in your infection prevention plan:

-- Are you receiving “sanitized” or “hygienically clean” laundry service?
+- Are you receiving “sanitized” or “hygienically clean” laundry services?

 The goal of laundering for healthcare settings is to eliminate bacteria – and simply washing linens, blankets and contaminated scrubs is not enough.